LEARN ABOUT BOWEN THEORY

 Murray Bowen Archives Project will give scientists, researchers, historians, clinicians and the public access to this material.
 Dr. Bowen’s professional collection is housed at the National Library of Medicine (NLM) and is currently open to researchers.
 The Williamsburg Collection features materials from the Bowen home and office which is currently being processed for a move to NLM.

 The website provides up to date information about both collections and how you can contribute toward opening the archives for the world.
 Donations to Murray Bowen Archives Project will assist in preserving and processing the written material, selecting material to be available in digital format, and supporting scholarship drawn on Dr. Bowen’s archives.

 The Bowen Center for the Study of the Family (formerly Georgetown Family Center)

-Dr. Bowen founded The Family Center, now independent of Georgetown University, to be a center for research, study and practice in this theory.
-Dr. Michael Kerr because the second director in 1991.
-The faculty there apply Bowen theory toward problems facing families, organizations and human society.
+Dr. Bowen founded The Family Center, now independent of Georgetown University, to be a center for research, study, and practice in this theory.
+Dr. Michael Kerr became the second director in 1991.
+The faculty there apply Bowen theory toward problems facing families, organizations, and human society.
 The Bowen Center Postgraduate Training Program provides ongoing training to professionals from various fields throughout the US and world.

 Separating children from their parents while attempting to cross from Mexico into the United States without authorization often also means separation from the family.
 Both have adverse affects on the children and parents, the family and future generations.

 Bowen theory clinicians and educators share some insights on how Bowen's Family Systems Theory has continued to impact the field of mental health for decades, not only in marriage and family therapy, but reaching into other mental health fields, and how it influences current theory, teaching, and interventions.